2022 Survey information

 Method of entry

-Entry is open to respondents of the 2021 Student Outcomes Survey.
-To enter, those invited to complete the 2021 Student Outcomes Survey must complete the survey online at www.ncver.edu.au/sos/login or by telephone interview.
+Entry is open to all respondents of the 2022 Student Outcomes Survey.
+To enter, those invited to complete the 2022 Student Outcomes Survey must complete the survey online at www.ncver.edu.au/sos/login or by telephone interview.
+This is not restricted to any age-group and may include those under 18 years (15-17 year olds).

 Duration of entry period

-- Respondents who complete their survey before 11.59pm AEST 11th August 2021 will be entered into prize draws #9 and #10 and will be eligible to win a prize in each draw.
+- Respondents who complete their survey before 11.59pm AEST 10th August 2022 will be entered into prize draw #9 and #10 and will be eligible to win a prize in each draw.

 Details of prizes and prize values